Taliban issue no-shave order to barbers in Afghan province - KESQ

 “If anyone violates the rule (they) will be punished and no one has a right to complain,” said the order issued to the barbers.
 It wasn’t immediately clear what penalties the barbers could face if they don’t adhere to the no shaving or trimming rule.

 During the Taliban’s previous rule, the conservative Islamists demanded that men grow beards.
-Since being ousted from power following the U.S.-led invasion in 2001, shaved or cleanly trimmed beards have become popular in the country.
+Since being ousted from power following the U.S.-led invasion in 2001, many men have opted for no or cleanly trimmed beards.

 Barbershop owner Jalaluddin, who like many Afghans goes by only one name, said he hoped the Taliban would reconsider their demands.